-During this strategic planning period, Rhode Island Sea Grant will work to build capacity within Rhode Island's municipalities, underserved communities, academic institutions, marine-related industry and businesses, and others, to provide support through technical assistance, partnership building, community engagement, and applied legal and scientific research that enhance community resilience.
-Rhode Island Sea Grant will also foster and diversify leadership and coordination within the state's blue economy so that it sustainably responds to coastal community needs.
+During this strategic planning period, Rhode Island Sea Grant will work to build capacity within Rhode Island's municipalities, communities, academic institutions, marine-related industry and businesses, and others, to provide support through technical assistance, partnership building, community engagement, and applied legal and scientific research that enhance community resilience.
+Rhode Island Sea Grant will also foster and expand leadership and coordination opportunities within the state's ocean economy so that it sustainably responds to coastal community needs.

-Leverage Rhode Island's blue economy community to collectively contribute to a sustainable, just, and resilient blue economy.
+Leverage Rhode Island's ocean economy community to collectively contribute to a sustainable and resilient ocean economy.

-- Foster connections within the Rhode Island blue economy trade organizations, government, and academic communities that include underserved and underrepresented populations to support diversification, innovation, sustainability, and social equity within the blue economy. - Serve as a neutral broker and provider of scientific, technical, legal, and policy information on offshore renewable energy at state, regional, and national scales.
+- Foster connections within the Rhode Island ocean economy trade organizations, government, and academic communities to support innovation, sustainability, and well-being within the ocean economy. - Serve as a neutral broker and provider of scientific, technical, legal, and policy information on advanced ocean-based technology at state, regional, and national scales.

-- Rhode Island blue economy leaders across different sectors implement innovative solutions toward enhancement of a vibrant, diverse, and resilient blue economy. - Informed individuals, groups, and organizations associated with coastal and ocean issues engage in planning for sustainable, equitable use of Rhode Island's oceans and coasts. - Sea Grant programs, resource users, and community members are making informed decisions about offshore renewable energy.
+- Rhode Island ocean economy leaders across different sectors implement innovative solutions toward enhancement of a vibrant and resilient ocean economy. - Informed individuals, groups, and organizations associated with coastal and ocean issues engage in planning for sustainable, effective use of Rhode Island's oceans and coasts. - Sea Grant programs, resource users, and community members are making informed decisions about advanced ocean-based technology.

-Coastal communities have capacity and resources to prepare for and adapt to changes due to changing climate, such as flooding, erosion, sea level rise, and urban heat island effect.
+Coastal communities have capacity and resources to prepare for and adapt to the impacts of flooding, erosion, sea level rise, and urban heat island effect.

-- Provide technical and legal assistance to, and training for, communities, industry, and government entities to apply tools and techniques for preparing for and sustainably responding to changing coastal conditions. - Support individuals, organizations, and communities, including those from underserved and underrepresented populations, in the development and implementation of policies and actions that preserve and enhance working waterfronts and their water-dependent uses.
+- Provide technical and legal assistance to, and training for, communities, industry, and government entities to apply tools and techniques for preparing for and sustainably responding to changing coastal conditions. - Support individuals, organizations, and communities in the development and implementation of policies and actions that preserve and enhance working waterfronts and their water-dependent uses.

-- Communities, state agencies, and businesses have access to and are using adaptive tools and approaches that reduce and mitigate social, cultural, economic, and ecological impacts due to changing coastal conditions. - Working waterfronts maintain their relevance and productivity towards responding to societal issues including changing climate, clean energy, public access, food security, and social justice.
+- Communities, state agencies, and businesses have access to and are using adaptive tools and approaches that reduce and mitigate social, cultural, economic, and ecological impacts due to changing coastal conditions. - Working waterfronts maintain their relevance and productivity towards responding to societal issues including climate impacts, energy needs, public access, food security, and human well-being.

-Safe, welcoming, and ecologically healthy coastal places are accessible to all residents, users, and visitors, including underserved and underrepresented communities.
+Safe, welcoming, and ecologically healthy coastal places are accessible to all residents, users, and visitors.

-- Ensure the exchange of best available science, local and traditional knowledge, and technical, legal, and policy information related to coastal public access. - Build and strengthen community science efforts, inclusive of underserved and underrepresented communities, associated with public access and coastal change. - Support the coexistence of commercial, recreational, subsistence, and traditional uses in coastal spaces.
+- Ensure the exchange of best available science, local and traditional knowledge, and technical, legal, and policy information related to coastal public access. - Build and strengthen community science efforts associated with public access and coastal change. - Support the coexistence of commercial, recreational, subsistence, and traditional uses in coastal spaces.